mightybeast11/Coding101/HTTP Proxy/README.md

 -   Add URL string as `main` method argument following this [instruction](https://stackoverflow.com/questions/2066307/how-do-you-input-command-line-arguments-in-intellij-idea).
 For the default website, input "http://www.bom.gov.au" into the **Program Arguments** field.
 (Note: URL argument only supports **one single string url**.)
 -   Run `Proxy.java` in IntelliJ.
 -   Input `localhost:6331` in a browser to retrieve the modified main page.
-Enjoy marking!

 ---